Baillarge Bay

 Baillarge Bay is an Arctic waterway in the Qikiqtaaluk Region, Nunavut, Canada.
 It is the second waterway to press eastward from Admiralty Inlet into Baffin Island.
 The southern point of its mouth is named Ship Point.

 Geography

 Characterized by open sea, coastal cliffs, and rocky marine shore habitat, the elevation rises up to 610 m above sea level.

 Fauna

 The uninhabited bay is a Canadian Important Bird Area (#NU067) stretching 15 km up the coastline to Elwin Inlet.
 It is also an International Biological Program site (Region 9, #7-7) and Key Migratory Bird Terrestrial Habitat site (NU Site 19).

 A sizeable population of northern fulmars are found here.
-Caribou, polar bears, and walruses, as well as harp seals, ringed seals, and white whales frequent the area.
+Caribou, polar bears, and walruses, as well as harp seals, ringed seals, and beluga whales frequent the area.